BGD CURE 2

 Optimized line layout

 The line layout has been carefully calculated using an advanced structural calculation programme.
-Line loads, stretch, knots and angles are take into account and every line is optimised to perfectly maintain glider shape and maximise performance.
+Line loads, stretch, knots and angles are taken into account and every line is optimised to perfectly maintain glider shape and maximise performance.

 Snap Locks are lightweight, compact attachments that effortlessly connect the brakes to the risers.
 A small focused magnet inside the catch and an internal locking system hold the handle in place, releasing only if the handles are pulled down towards the pilot.
 This unique design feature means the handles don’t fall off while kiting, packing, or performing manoeuvres.
 The Snap Lock system solves many of the problems associated with press-studs and magnets.